Salesforce App Limits Cheatsheet

 such as the limit on maximum CPU time

-Namespaces in packages that arent certified dont have their own separate governor limits The
+Namespaces in noncertified packages dont have their own separate governor limits The

-resources they use continue to count against the same governor limits used by your orgs custom
+resources that they use continue to count against the same governor limits used by the orgs

 This table lists the cumulative crossnamespace limits